BT Group: BT Ireland

 In 2000, BT acquired Esat Telecom Group plc, and all its subsidiary companies, and Ireland On Line.
 It also purchased Telenor's minority shareholding in Esat Digifone.
 The Esat Telecom Group was split in two with the landline and internet operations were combining with Ocean to become part of BT Ignite.
 Esat Group was renamed Esat BT in July 2002, and eventually BT Ireland in April 2005.
 Esat Digifone became part of BT Wireless, before being spun off into a separate independent company mmo2 plc (now Telefónica Europe).
 EsatBT installed the first DSL lines in Ireland, to try and compete heavily with former state telecoms company Eircom and operate one exchange, in Limerick.

-2001 debt crisis
+2001 debt crisis and sale, demerger

 By 2001, BT had a debt of £30 billion, much of which was acquired during the bidding round for the 3rd generation mobile telephony (commonly known as 3G) licences.
 It had also failed in its series of proposed global mergers, and the funds flowing from its then virtual monopoly of the UK market place had been largely removed.
 It was also headed by two executives who had little support from the London Stock Exchange, particularly in light of a 60% drop in share price in sixteen months.

-Philip Hampton joined as CFO, and in April 2001 Sir Iain Vallance was replaced as Chairman by recognised turn around expert Sir Christopher Bland.